KIT-Workflows/DFT-QE/README.md

 # DFT-QE

 This WaNo performs the DFT calculation using Quantum Espresso code.
-Here all the inputs files might be automatically generated or loaded after reading the geometry file in .cif format.
-In this WaNo, the pseudopotentials are automatically generated after the chemical species specification.
+The pseudopotentials ([SSSP Efficiency (version 1.1.2)](https://www.materialscloud.org/discover/sssp/table/efficiency)) are automatically identified based on the chemical species specification.
+Here all the input files might be automatically generated or loaded after reading the geometry file in ```.cif``` format.